Danny Etling

-Daniel Patrick Etling (born July 22, 1994) is an American football quarterback for the Green Bay Packers of the National Football League (NFL).
-He played college football at Purdue and LSU, and was drafted by the New England Patriots in the seventh round of the 2018 NFL Draft.
-Etling also played for the Atlanta Falcons, Seattle Seahawks, Minnesota Vikings, and BC Lions.
+Daniel Patrick Etling (born July 22, 1994) is an American professional football quarterback for the Michigan Panthers of the United Football League (UFL).
+He played college football for the Purdue Boilermakers and LSU Tigers, and was selected by the New England Patriots in the seventh round of the 2018 NFL draft.
+Etling has also been a member of the Atlanta Falcons, Seattle Seahawks, Minnesota Vikings, BC Lions, Denver Broncos, Green Bay Packers, Jacksonville Jaguars, and Michigan Panthers.

-High school career
+Early life

 Etling quarterbacked the Terre Haute South Vigo High School football team in Terre Haute, Indiana.
 He was poised for a big senior season after a disappointing junior year where the Braves started 3–0 before losing their final seven games.
 For his senior year, Etling threw for 1,505 yards and 11 touchdowns.